Support for family or caregivers

 Unions could set up their own support programs or provide information about already existing support groups in the region.
 We can also ensure that we have trained members who can help provide support to members with a loved one who has mental illness.
 It can also be helpful to invite guests who can talk about subjects of interest to members and families.
 Before setting up a support group, make sure it will be a positive and safe space that doesn’t stigmatize mental illness.

-For more on where to get help and support groups, you can find a list of places to community resources here.
+For information on where to get help and how to access support groups, visit our resources page.